rombrew/phobia/doc/MotorTuning.md

 You have an option to disable forced control.
 The motor will be freewheeling at low speed range.

-	# reg pm.config_LU_FORCED 0
+	(pmc) reg pm.config_LU_FORCED 0

 ## Current loop

 You can limit phase current.
 It is the main tool not to burn the motor.
-This is global restriction applicable to all closed loop modes of operation.
-You also should set reverse limit for negative Q-axis current.
+This is global constraint applicable to all closed loop modes of operation.
+You also can set reverse limit of negative Q current.

-	# reg pm.i_maximal <amp>
+	(pmc) reg pm.i_maximal <A>
-	# reg pm.i_reverse <amp>
+	(pmc) reg pm.i_reverse <A>

-Thus, D-axis current will be limited to [**-pm.i_maximal** **+pm.i_maximal**] but Q-axis will be limited to [**-pm.i_reverse** **+pm.i_maximal**].

-Derated current in case of PCB overheat (look into **ap.heat_PCB**).
+Derated current in case of PCB overheat (look into other **ap.tpro** regs).
 Applicable to both D and Q axes.

-	# reg ap.heat_PCB_derated <amp>
+	(pmc) reg ap.tpro_derated_PCB <A>

 If you are interested in transient performance try to change slew rate.
-But remember that low slew rate is useful for safe operation of the entire set of constraints.
+But remember that low slew rate is necessary for safe operation of wattage constraints.

+	(pmc) reg pm.i_slew_rate <A/s>

+Also you can tune PI regulator gains.
+But usually this is not required as default tune is good enough.

+	(pmc) reg pm.i_gain_P <x>
+	(pmc) reg pm.i_gain_I <x>

+PI regulator gains can be reverted to default by setting P to 0.

-	# reg pm.i_slew_rate <amp/s>
+	# reg pm.i_gain_P 0

+## Wattage

-You can limit consumption or regeneration battery current.
-Set the limit according to the power supply capabilities.
+You can limit consumption and regeneration battery current.
+Set the limits according to the power supply capabilities.

-	# reg pm.watt_wA_maximal <amp>
+	(pmc) reg pm.watt_wA_maximal <A>
-	# reg pm.watt_wA_reverse <amp>
+	(pmc) reg pm.watt_wA_reverse <A>

 Alternatively you can specify power limits.
-Note that the lowest of all constraints is used.
+Note that the lowest of all constraints will be used.

-	# reg pm.watt_wP_maximal <watt>
+	(pmc) reg pm.watt_wP_maximal <W>
-	# reg pm.watt_wP_reverse <watt>
+	(pmc) reg pm.watt_wP_reverse <W>

 You can limit DC link voltage at regenerative operation.
 This will derate regeneration power in case of overvoltage.

-	# reg pm.watt_uDC_maximal <volt>
+	(pmc) reg pm.watt_uDC_maximal <V>

 You can specify low limit of DC link voltage.
-This will prevent from source overload.
+This will prevent from battery overload.

-	# reg pm.watt_uDC_minimal <volt>
+	(pmc) reg pm.watt_uDC_minimal <V>

-Also you can tune PI regulator gains.
-But usually this is not required as default tune is good enough.

-	# reg pm.i_gain_P <x>
-	# reg pm.i_gain_I <x>

-Default gains tune can be done by setting to zero.

-	# reg pm.i_gain_P 0

-## FLUX observer
+## FLUX estimate (ORTEGA)

-We use simple FLUX observer that almost does not need to be configured manually.
-However if it happened then say oh.
-You will probably need to change the range of low speed region.
-There are BEMF values at which switching occurs expressed relative to MPPE.
+We use ORTEGA flux observer that almost does not need to be configured manually.
+You can carefully change speed loop gain to find tradeoff between transient rate and noise level.

-	# reg pm.flux_gain_TAKE_E <volt>
-	# reg pm.flux_gain_GIVE_E <volt>

-Also inspect the MPPE value itself.
-This is approximate peak-to-peak noise of speed estimate.

-	# reg pm.flux_MPPE

-Carefully try to enlarge low pass filter gain to get more fast but noisy speed estimate.

-	# reg pm.flux_gain_SF <x>
+	(pmc) reg pm.flux_gain_SF <x>

-Specify **IF** gain (from 0 to 1) as much as you want to add apriori speed prediction that takes into account moment of inertia and current applied.

-	# reg pm.flux_gain_IF <x>

-You have an option to disable sensorless estimation (**EXPERIMENTAL**).
+You have an option to disable sensorless estimation if you use position sensors.

-	# reg pm.config_ESTIMATE 0
+	(pmc) reg pm.config_ESTIMATE 0

+## FLUX estimate (KALMAN)

+We use KALMAN flux observer that has conventional Q and R diagonal covariance matrices.
+You can carefully change Q process noise to find tradeoff between transient rate and noise level.

+    (pmc) reg pm.kalman_gain_Q3 <x>

+**TODO**

 ## Speed loop

 You can limit absolute value of speed in forward and reverse direction.
 Also remember about alternative units of measure by using specific register name.

-	# reg pm.s_maximal <rad/s>
+	(pmc) reg pm.s_maximal <rad/s>
-	# reg pm.s_reverse <rad/s>
+	(pmc) reg pm.s_reverse <rad/s>

 You can limit the acceleration.
+We recommend to increase the default value.

-	# reg pm.s_accel <rad/s/s>
+	(pmc) reg pm.s_accel <rad/s/s>

-It should be noted that above restrictions are used differently depending on **pm.config_LU_DRIVE**.
-In case of speed control above restrictions are applied to speed setpoint to get trackpoint **pm.s_track**.
-In other words we do not limits actual parameters but limit input setpoint to comply it with restrictions.
+It should be noted that above constraints are used differently depending on selected control loop.
+In case of speed control above constraints are applied to speed setpoint to get trackpoint **pm.s_track**.
+In other words we do not limits actual parameters but limit input setpoint to comply it with constraints.

 Quite different in the case of current control.
+You should enable

+    (pmc) reg pm.config_SPEED_LIMITED 1

-You should specify **pm.config_SPEED_LIMITED** to apply above restrictions to actual speed and acceleration if you need it of course.
-Here trackppoint is driven by actual speed estimate with acceleration restriction.
+to apply above constraints to actual speed and acceleration if you need it of course.
+Here trackppoint is driven by actual speed estimate with acceleration constraint.
 For system stability we have introduced a linear control area **pm.s_linspan**.
-So there may be some backlash e.g. in case of direction change.
+So there may be some backlash in case of direction change.

-Also you can tune P+FF regulator gains.
+Also you can tune PI regulator gains.

+    (pmc) reg pm.lu_gain_mq_LP <x>
-	# reg pm.s_gain_P <x>
+	(pmc) reg pm.s_gain_P <x>
-	# reg pm.lu_gain_mq_LP <x>
+	(pmc) reg pm.s_gain_I <x>

-Default gains tune can be done by setting to zero.
+PI regulator gains can be reverted to default by setting P to 0.

-	# reg pm.s_gain_P 0
+	(pmc) reg pm.s_gain_P 0

 ## Brake function

-If you need holding brake function in combination with current control then enable this.
+If you need a holding brake function in combination with current control then enable this.
 It is activated when current setpoint is negative.
-Brake current is limited by absolute value of setpoint, so brake is proportional.
+Brake current is limited by absolute value of setpoint so brake is proportional.

-	# reg pm.config_BRAKE 1
+	(pmc) reg pm.config_HOLDING_BRAKE 1

 Note that speed control loop should be fine tuned to use this feature.

 ## Flux weakening

-**TODO**
+TODO

+## MTPA control

+TODO